ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tuition for international students at North Carolina State University is $28,276 per year.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Don't forget to verify your state's criteria for in-state tuition.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements as well, depending on where you live.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Take the time to verify your state's rules for in-state tuition.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria too, depending on the state you and your parents currently reside in.

 Explore other North Carolina colleges

-NC State has the same tuition for international students as for those from out of state.
+North Carolina State University has the same tuition for international students as for those from out of state.

-International students at North Carolina State University usually pay around $28,276 per year, before any scholarships, grants or other financial aid.
+International students at North Carolina State University can expect to pay around $28,276 per year, before any scholarships or financial aid.

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or NC State-specific grants, scholarships, and other funding opportunities..
+International students usually do not qualify for for loans or grants from the U.S. government, but may be eligible for private or school-specific grants, scholarships, and other funding opportunities.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.